 - Be able to visualize the completed project before it ever begins

 While this may sound like a lot of skills to create a video interview, anyone can be successful at this type of project with enough practice.
-For a greater chance of success, here are some tips and tricks we’ve learned over the years.
+For a greater chance of success, here are some tips and tricks.

 Camera: With so many different cameras available on the market, it is very hard to distinguish which one is the perfect one for your project.
 The best thing that you can do is use a camera that you are very familiar with and find easy to manipulate.
 Many master videographers use older equipment because that is what they are most familiar with, and they produce exquisite pieces.

 Lighting: Lighting is crucial to your interview.
-In fact lighting can make more of a difference to the quality of the final image that what kind of camera one uses.
+In fact, lighting can make more of a difference to the quality of the final image that what kind of camera one uses.
+Triangle lighting is a term used for a standard form of lighting for faces.
+Basically, the subject’s head is surrounded by three points of lights, as you can see in the drawing below.
+You don’t have to use triangle lighting every time.
+You can get good results with just one light, usually the key light.

+Most of the time, you’re going to want a talking head to look “natural.”
+This means your average viewer will not focus on your lighting, but rather on what the subject is saying.
 If your lighting is too bright, the video will take on a very unnatural look.
-The interview will appear staged and the audience will not respond well to the information contained in the interview.
+The interview will appear staged, and the audience will not respond well to the information contained in the interview.

-Adjust your lighting several times and check what it looks like on the video before conducting the entire interview.
+When you’re trying to get it right during a shoot, don’t be afraid to adjust your lighting several times if necessary.
+Check what it looks like on the video before conducting the entire interview.

-Research: For the best results, take some time before you film your interview to study what other people have done.
+Research: For the best results, take some time before you film your interview to study how other people have done interviews.
 You will learn many things from watching other interviews, including what not to do in your piece.
+If you see something you don’t like, then you know what not to do!
+So as I always say, watch TV with an enlightened sense of TV production so you can analyze what the producers did and whether they did it well.

-Look at how the person is sitting, how the voices sound, and how well the area is lit.
+When you see a talking head on TV, look at how the person is sitting, how the voices sound, and how well the area is lit.
 Sit back and think about how the interview made you feel, and what, if anything, you would change.
 Research is one of your biggest assets.
+And watching TV counts as research, assuming you watch with a keen eye.

-Script: Make sure that you are well prepared to accommodate all questions and situations.
+Script: Make sure that you are well-prepared to accommodate all questions and situations.
+This means having enough battery power and recording capacity.
 If you are the one conducting the interview, make sure that you are prepared for the length of the answers.
-If you are just shooting the event, have a copy of the questions so that you can anticipate what different shots may enhance the answers.
+If you are just shooting the event, have a copy of the questions from the producer so that you can obtain a well-rounded interview.

 The most important thing you can remember is that the final product is what is going to matter most.
 Video interviews must have an emotional impact on the viewers.
 The people that are watching this video, for whatever purpose, must want to react in a positive manner to its content.